maplibre/maplibre-native/docs/mdbook/src/android/annotation-guide.md

     ```

 4. Rewrite `mapview.getMapSync()`.
 Here we assign values for `mapboxMap` and `SymbolManager`.
-   After style is loaded, add image into style for each symbol(id is `marker`),
+   After the style is loaded, add an image into the style for each symbol (id is `marker`),
    fetch data, then add Symbols.

-   For more information about `LifecycleScope` usage, please visit [Android Developer Documentation].
+   For more information about `LifecycleScope` usage, please visit the [Android Developer Documentation].

     ```kotlin
     mapView.getMapAsync { map ->